bakpakin/Fennel/README.md

 # Fennel

 [Fennel][1] is a lisp that compiles to Lua.
-It aims to be easy to use, expressive, and has almost zero overhead compared to handwritten Lua.
+It aims to be easy to use, expressive, and has almost zero overhead compared to writing Lua directly.

 * *Full Lua compatibility* - You can use any function or library from Lua.
 * *Zero overhead* - Compiled code should be just as efficient as hand-written Lua.